 Atlas House, Glenmore Business Park, Portfield, Chichester PO19 7UW www.flipout.co.uk/locations/chichester

 Flip Out in Chichester is an indoor trampoline park with a difference.
-There are regular Rebound sessions and sessions for children and young people with additional needs and you’ll find the venue is wheelchair accessible with accessible parking.
-The venue also promises a Changing Places facility soon.
+There are regular one-to-one Rebound sessions and as well as SEND sessions for children and young people with additional needs and you’ll find the venue is wheelchair accessible with accessible parking.
 The Compass Card triggers the disability rate for the card holder and one or two carers.

 Knockhatch Adventure Park